-Fifth.-The character, disposition, and qualifications necessary for every citizen to possess.
+Fifth.-The character, disposition, and qualifications necessary for every citizen to posses.

-After being adopted into the kingdom of God it is necessary that every citizen should cultivate such a character and disposition as shall be most pleasing to their Whenever the King shall give them advice or counsel upon any subject, they King. should, without any hesitation, adhere strictly to that advice or counsel.
-It is a great thing to find out the will of God, but it is still greater to do it.
-God requires the most perfect obedience on the part of his subjects.
+After being adopted into the kingdom of God, it is necessary that every citizen should cultivate such a character and disposition as shall be most pleasing to their King.
+Whenever the King shall give them advice or counsel upon any subject they should without any hesitation, adhere strictly to that advice or counsel.
+It is a great thing to obcdience on the part of his subjects.
 We may not always discern the end or result of doing as we are commanded; but this is no excuse for disobedience.
-Abraham did not know the useful result the Lord had in view in commanding him to offer up his son Isaac; if he had followed the dictates of his own natural feelings or affections, he never would have attempted to comply with this command; it was enough for him to understand that God required such a sacrifice, without waiting to he informed of the reason why he required it.
+Abraham did not know the useful result the Lord had in view in commanding him to offer up his son Isaac; if he had followed the dictates of his own natural feelings or affections he never would have attempted to comply with this command; it was enough for him to understand that God required such a sacrifice without waiting to be informed of the reason why he required it.
 This should be the disposition and character of every child of God, to go with all his heart and do whatever the Lord requires, though he may be utterly in the dark as to the purpose which God may wish to accomplish by giving such commandment.
 Does a skilful general reveal to all his soldiers all his purposes and designs in regard to the enemy?
-No, he only reveals anto them what he wishes them to do, while the result of their obedience is oftentimes entirely hidden from their view.
+No, he only reveals unto them what he wishes them to do, while the result of their obedience is oftentimes entirely hidden from their view.
 If soldiers were never to obey until they understood the useful results to be accomplished, they would not be very loyal to their officers.
-How many there are among mankind that would be delighted to obtain a revelation of God's will concerning themselves, if they could be persuaded that he would not reveal any thing contrary to their wishes.
-They would be very sorry to get a revelation " to sell all that they had and give to the poor," as Jesus told the young man in ancient days.
-They would not like to hear "a voice from heaven" commanding them to come out of Babylon, or to leave their native land, their fine farms and splendid mansions, and go into a strange country as Abraham did : they would prefer to receive no revelations at all, rather than be directed to make such sacrifices.
-But not so with good faithful citizens of the kingdom of God : they wish to be guided by new revelation day by day, and year by year : they delight to do every thing that the Lord reveals to them, believing that it will be for their future happiness and well-being.
+How many there are among mankind that would be delighted to obtain a revelation of God's will concerning themselves, if they could be persuaded that he would not reveal any while concerning memserves, it they could be persuaded that he would not reveal any thing contrary to their wishes.
+They would be very sorry to get a revelation "to sell all they had, and give to the poor," as Jesus told the young man in ancient days.
+They would not like to hear "a voice from heaven" commanding them to come out of Babylon, or to leave their native land, their fine farms and splendid mansions, and go into a strange country as Abraham did: they would prefer to receive no revelations at all, rather than be directed to make such sacrifices.
+But not so with good, faithful citizens of the kingdom of God : they wish to be guided by new revelation day by day, and year by year: they delight to do everything that the Lord reveals to them, be-lieving that it will be for their future happiness and well-being.